 The KIC management must act in the best interest of the KIC, safeguarding it goals, mission and identity, independently from the particular interest of individual KIC Partners.

 19.3.3.
 The KIC LE and KIC Partners must have of code of good conduct including a policy on conflict of interests.

 19.3.4.
+The KIC LE, its affiliated entities and third parties with a legal link must have a procurement policy in place ensuring compliance with the main principles of transparency, equal treatment, non-discrimination and competition.
+The procurement policy of KIC LEs, its affiliated entities and third parties with a legal link that are funded, for the most part, by public funds (including EIT, other EU and national funds) shall comply with the substantive requirements of EU public procurement law, as laid down in Directive 2014/24/EU on public procurement.

+19.3.5.
 These principles shall be transposed in the KIC Internal Agreements.

-19.3.5.
-The KIC LE will notify the EIT of the above arrangements, its code of conduct and any modifications thereof.
+19.3.6.
+The KIC LE will notify the EIT of the above arrangements, its code of conduct, its procurement policy and any modifications of these documents.

 CHAPTER 6 REJECTION OF COSTS — REDUCTION OF THE GRANT — RECOVERY — PENALTIES — DAMAGES — SUSPENSION — TERMINATION — FORCE MAJEURE